 Questions about LikeTheDew?

 The old Atlanta Journal used to boast that it covered Dixie like the dew, and it was one of many newspapers that made covering the South a major part of its mission.
 In the belief that news about the modern South continues to be not only interesting but important to readers, LikeTheDew.com attempts to fill in some of the gaps in coverage.
 A journal of Southern culture and politics, LikeTheDew.com was founded by a group of former writers from The Atlanta Journal and Constitution and their friends.

 No. LikeTheDew.com is a community of people writing, sharing, reading and commenting on the South.
 The not-so-old and retired journalists do regularly submit great stories and will always be a huge part of LikeTheDew.com, but they also mentor the quality of young (and old) and aspiring web-based journalists.

 No. It started here, but we now have active contributors in throughout the country.
 We hope, expect and need more contributing writers in other areas to better cover the South, like the dew.

 There may be no cure for that, but LikeTheDew.com is a virtual place for people of all political persuasion to debate the issues on the common ground of respect for ideas, free speech, diversity and fact.
 If you don’t like the politics here, get involved.

 No. Should we ever get enough money, we are going to become a non-profit.
 Right now, we are a non-revenue, all-volunteer site that depends on donations – $20 bucks would help a lot.
 It costs a few thousand dollars a year to operate.
 We get a few hundred in donations.
 Do the math.
 We need some help.
 People, dewing things, too – read more.

-We are working on that.
-Please bear with us.
-If you notice a particular problem, please email: email@example.com.
+If you notice a particular problem, please email: firstname.lastname@example.org.
 It would really help.